benchhub/benchhub/doc/jobv2.md

 - each stage can contains several tasks
   - two type of tasks, run and finish (install, load), and long running (database)
   - run and finish should all success otherwise the stage fails
-  - long running should be stopped later
+  - long running (background, daemon) should be stopped later

 A complex example of benchmark KairosDB using Xephon-B, it is complex because